icatorze/usbcharger/README.md

 _Ouput_: 2 dual USB A outputs, each can drive 1A max, protected with 2A fuses.

 _Based on LM2576-5.0 <https://www.onsemi.com/pdf/datasheet/lm2576-d.pdf> from ONSEMI_

+# Schematic and Board

+Designed with Eagle 4.16r2.